 Overseas Development works in partnership with Christian agencies overseas.
 Projects assist with a range of health, education, agricultural and capacity building initiatives.

 This fund doesn’t support any activities that have religious, welfare or partisan political objectives.
 It has tax-deductible status and is a registered charity.
-Overseas Development is a member of the Australian Council for International Development (ACFID) and a signatory to the ACFID Code of Conduct.
+Anglican Aid Overseas Relief and Aid Fund is a member of the Australian Council for International Development (ACFID) and a signatory to the ACFID Code of Conduct.
+As a signatory we are required to meet high standards of corporate governance, public accountability and financial management.
+More inforation about the ACFID Code of Conduct can be obtained from: www.acfid.asn.au.

 “We try to see that faith and works go together.”
 So said former Archbishop Peter Jensen.
 In proof of this core belief, the Overseas Ministry Fund was founded in 2001.
 It exists to help ministries in the developing world by providing financial support for bible and leadership training.